sambabhouria/gitHub-users-application/README.md

 # GitHub Users App

-This small project is build as test challenge in order to practice using Redux-Toolkit (latest recommendation of redux guide).
+This small project is built as test challenge in order to practice using Redux-Toolkit (latest recommendation of redux guide).

 * React
 * Redux